Airflow-Aware

 AGENTS.md(orCLAUDE.md— both are identical, 455 lines). - Conflict resolution: if anything in this skill contradicts

-AGENTS.md, the repo file wins.
-This skill is an onramp and supplement, not a competing authority. - Review tasks: also read
+AGENTS.md, the repo file wins. - Review tasks: also read

 .github/instructions/code-review.instructions.mdfor review-specific guidance.